WOA-Project/DuoWOA/src/routes/docs/installwindows/reinstallwindows-surfaceduo2/+page.md

   <li>- Do not run all commands at once.</li>
   <li>- Do not commit *any* typo with *any* commands.</li>
   <li>- Be familiar with command line interfaces.</li>
-  <li>- When using TWRP, it is normal and expected for the phone to be detected as a Xiaomi phone and for touch to not work.</li>
+  <li>- When using TWRP, it is normal and expected for the phone to be detected as an Asus phone and for touch to not work.</li>
 </InfoBar>

 <InfoBar title="Important" severity="caution" closable="false">